sagemath/sagewiki_to_gh-2022-10-10/combinat/ClusterPackageDaysHannover.md

 Requirements
 ------------

-- I suggest that everyone attending uses laptop with a linux or mac os system and knows how to work with it (like installing things).
-Alternatively, people can also use the Sage-Combinat server at http://sage.lacim.uqam.ca, but that will not be the preferred way as it tents to be not completely reliable.
+- I suggest that everyone attending uses laptop with

+  - linux or mac os system.
+  - If you happen to use Windows, you might be able to install Sage using cygwin, but I don't think it is possible to install the Combinat queue.
+In that case one can also use the Sage-Combinat server at http://sage.lacim.uqam.ca.
+As this server is not completely reliable, this will not be the preferred way.

-- It would also be appreciated if everyone tries to install Sage and the optional Sage-Combinat package before the course starts.
+- It would also be appreciated if everyone with linux or mac tries to install Sage and the optional Sage-Combinat package before the course starts.
 For instructions see http://wiki.sagemath.org/combinat/Installation.

 - Basic (or even a little more advanced) programming skills are not required but will be very helpful.